 Purple Loosestrife is the only invasive plant species to be known in Sunset Lake.
 It was originally found in a 2012 plant survey that is available at the bottom of this page and is still present on Sunset Lake shores.
 Management actions for Purple Loosestrife were last taken in 2017.
 Asian Clams, an invasive animal species that is spreading in the local area, are the only know invasive animal species in Sunset Lake and were discovered in 2014.
 They likely still exist in Sunset Lake today as there is no good management technique to eliminate them.

 Most water bodies in New Hampshire have some invasive species, including our closest neighboring water bodies.
-Fanwort exists in Shop Pond just across Rt.
-121 from the lake, Big Island Pond has been combating variable milfoil for years, and Angle Pond has Purple Loosestrife, Common Reed (Phragmites australis), and Chinese Snails.
-See this NH DES exotic species map and spreadsheet for the latest inventory of invasive species in NH water bodies.
+Variable Milfoil exists in Shop Pond just across Rt.
+121 from the lake, Big Island Pond has been combating Fanwort and Variable Milfoil for years and has a new infestation of European/Spiny/Brittle Naiad, and Angle Pond has Purple Loosestrife, Common Reed (Phragmites australis), and Chinese Snails.
+See this NH DES exotic species map and spreadsheet for the latest inventory of invasive species across all NH water bodies and the Sunset Lake Invasive Species Guide available for download below for pictures and details about the different NH invasive species and which ones are present in local water bodies.

 We must be very careful to not introduce other invasive species into Sunset Lake.
 Not only is it important for the continued health of the lake, but as of January 1, 2017, it is the law that all watercraft, including non-motorized and paddle vessels, must be cleaned, drained, and dried between use in NH lakes.
 This is especially important since all of the local water bodies around Sunset Lake have invasive species which could easily be transferred to Sunset Lake, even by kayak, canoe, paddleboard, or fisherman gear.
 Asian Clams most certainly came from another water body into Sunset Lake via some method like larvae on the hull or in the bilge or engine of a boat, from water in a canoe or kayak, or even via a fisherman's bait bucket.
 This is why the clean, drain, and dry law is so important.
 For more information about invasive species and clean, drain, and dry procedures watch the video below and visit the clean, drain, & dry page on nhlakes.org and check out their latest brochure.